BIRDSgroup/Demixer/README.md

 The [scripts](https://github.com/BIRDSgroup/Demixer/tree/main/scripts) folder has the codes for running Demixer on a set of samples from .vcf file.

-The [simulation](https://github.com/BIRDSgroup/Demixer/tree/main/simulation) has the scripts and other files required for generating simulated data and running Demixer on those datasets.
+The [simulation](https://github.com/BIRDSgroup/Demixer/tree/main/simulation) folder has the scripts and other files required for generating simulated data and running Demixer on those datasets.

 The [scripts/db](https://github.com/BIRDSgroup/Demixer/tree/main/scripts/db) folder has the reference database files related to TBprofiler and Quanttb.